streamr-dev/network/docs/docs/guides/become-an-operator.md

     }
 }
 ```

+## Troubleshooting
+**Failed to publish to stream...
+Cause: You don't have permission to publish to this stream...**

+This happens if you have not added your [node address to your Operator](#step-3-pair-your-node-with-your-operator-contract).
+Please complete this step and restart your node.

+Also make sure to check the [Streamr node troubleshooting section](./how-to-run-streamr-node#troubleshooting).

 ## Safety
 Your tokens are at risk by participating in these testnets - [the risks are real](../streamr-network/network-roles/operators#operator-risks).